-If a NYS-registered lobbyist whose lobbying activity is performed on its own behalf, or a client of a registered lobbyist, engages in a substantial amount of lobbying in New York State, it must disclose each source of funding over \$2,500 used for such lobbying.64 A 501(c)(4) organization is covered if it has spent at least \$15,000 and 3% of its total expenditures in the last year on lobbying in New York.
-Disclosure is not required if JCOPE determines that reporting may harm the person or organization that provided the funding.
+If a NYS-registered lobbyist whose lobbying activity is performed on its own behalf, or a client of a registered lobbyist, engages in a substantial amount of lobbying in New York State, it must disclose each source of funding over \$2,500 used for such lobbying.
+This requirement does not apply to 501(c)(3) organizations.
+However, a 501(c)(4) organization is covered if it has spent at least \$15,000 and 3% of its total expenditures in the last year on lobbying in New York.
+Disclosure is not required if COELIG determines that reporting may harm the person or organization that provided the funding.
 Source of funding information is reported on the client Semi-Annual Report.